Click here to start readingthe November-December Bohlke Lumber Newsletter.

 July-August 2020 Lumber Newsletter | Our live edge slab inventory continues to grow and evolve.
 We are confident you will find a species and slab that speaks to you from our vast selection.
 Check out our July-August 2020 Lumber Newsletter to see our most recent arrivals.
 Questions or comments?
 Send your inquiries to sales@mbveneer.com

 American Cherry is a handsome tree growing up to 80 feet.
 Their trunk diameters are usually between 2-3 feet.
 This indigenous wood was used quite heavily in the 18th century for furniture and cabinets.
 It was also popular for the backings of musical and scientific instruments.
+Today, Cherry veneer is still an excellent choice for cabinetry and furniture.
+It’s also used for architectural panels, acoustic panels and millwork, as well as ceilings and doors.
+American Cherry wood veneer is a light brown with pink or red overtones.
+Natural characteristics include gum pockets, pins and figure.
+Cherry wood veneer also has a satiny finish and fine texture.

 European Cherry wood veneer